 I know where the station is; apparently, I didn’t

 The day of travel came, and I was ready for my first Amtrak adventure!
-My bag was packed and in the car, my shift at work ended, I was punching out for the weekend, and I was excited to head to Sturtevant.
+I packed my bag and threw it in the car; my shift at work ended, I was punching out for the weekend, and I was excited to head to Sturtevant.

 Over the years, I have been through Sturtevant from home, but I needed Google Maps to get there from work.
 Now, I use the app until I reach an area I recognize, and then I turn off the GPS and go by memory.
 Great idea, right?